KLSGIT-WGCS/VishwaCTF-2023/writeups/Steganography/Guatemala.md

 >
 >Megapixels                      : 0.248

-Note the boldened attribute, it seems a bit fishy.
+Note the boldened comment attribute, it seems a bit fishy.
 The value of the comment seems to be a base64 encoded string.
 We then used an online base64 decoder (there's plenty) and voila, we have our flag !!
+(You can also use **"base64"** a cmd-line tool built into linux.
+That will go something like this: base64 -d flag. flag is the file-path of the file that contains the encoded string)

 > vishwaCTF{pr073c7_ur_3X1F}